sketchplugins/plugin-directory/README.md

 - [🎨 Tieba Colorpool](https://github.com/YanShby/tb_colorpool_plugin), by Shen,Yan: This is read color pool name plugin only for tieba UE & RD
 - [🐳 蓝湖](https://lanhuapp.com/mac), by lanhuapp.com: Automatic generate specs, share assets, auto-sync
 - [📐 Sketch Guides](http://guides.pratikshah.website/), by Pratik Shah: Quickly generate Guides for a selected element in Sketch
-- [📕 PDF Export](https://github.com/dwilliames/pdf-export-sketch-plugin), by David Williames: Export all pages, current page or selected artboards into a PDF — based on a range of settings
 - [🕵🏻‍ Find and Replace Text](https://github.com/chriswetterman/sketch-find-and-replace-text), by Chris Wetterman: Find and replace text throughout your Sketch document
 - [🖼 Undraw.co Illustrations for Sketch](https://github.com/martingalovic/sketch-undraw), by Martin Galovic:
 - [🦁 A Lion](https://github.com/KevinGutowski/A-Lion), by Kevin Gutowski: Align your layers to a key layer.